justiclerk/cyrbot/README.md

 ## Deploying

-cyrbot is designed to pull its backing data of accounts to monitor and reply to from an [Airtable](https://airtable.com/) with `bluesky_did` and `post` fields on each record (containing the [account DID](https://docs.bsky.app/docs/advanced-guides/resolving-identities) and post text to reply with, respectively).
+cyrbot is designed to pull its backing data of accounts to monitor and reply to from an [Airtable](https://airtable.com/) with `bluesky_did`, `post`, and (optionally) `url` fields on each record (containing the [account DID](https://docs.bsky.app/docs/advanced-guides/resolving-identities), post text to reply with, and URL of the representative's website, respectively).
 Any records in the table without a `bluesky_did` field will be safely ignored.

 ## Configuring